browserengineering/book/book/visual-effects.md

 Let's see how opacity and compositing actually work.

+First, opacity: this simply multiplies the alpha channel by the given opacity.

-First, opacity: let's assume that pixels are represented in a `skia.Color4f`, which has fields `fA` (floating-point alpha), and the three color channels:
-`fR`, `fG`, and `fB`.
+Let's assume that pixels are represented in a `skia.Color4f`, which has three color properties `fR`, `fG`, and `fB` (floating-point red/green/blue, between 0 and 1), and one alpha property `fA` (floating-point alpha).
 Alpha indicates the amount of transparency---an alpha of 1 means fully opaque, and 0 means fully transparent, just like for `opacity`.[^alpha-vs-opacity]

 [^alpha-vs-opacity]: The difference between opacity and alpha is often confusing.
-To remember the difference, think of opacity as a visual effect *applied to* content, but alpha as a *part of* content.
-(In fact, whether there is an alpha channel in a color representation at all is often an implementation choice---n alternative to having an alpha channel is to multiply the other color channels by the alpha value, which is called a *premultiplied* representation of the color.)
+To remember the difference, think of opacity as a visual effect
+<span style="font-style: normal">applied to</span> content, but alpha as a
+<span style="font-style: normal">part of</span> content.
+In fact, whether there
+is an alpha channel in a color representation at all is often an implementation choice---sometimes graphics libraries instead multiply the other color channels by the alpha amount, which is called a <span style="font-style: normal">premultiplied</span> representation of the color.

 ``` {.python.example}
 # Returns |color| with opacity applied. |color| is a skia.Color4f.